Onyekachukwu-Nweke/CloudGen-Coding-Assessment/README.md

 10. `index.php` file contains the web application we are provisioning for the project.

-11. `userdata.tfpl` file is a user data script that will be used to configure the launch template that the Auto Scaling Group will use.
+11. `userdata.tfpl` template file is a user data script that will be used to configure the launch template that the Auto Scaling Group will use.

 ## Terraform Configuration